Go to content Go to main navigation More in this section

 Different kinds of STIs can be spread by:

-These infections can be passed from woman to man, man to woman, woman to woman, or man to man.
-Some can even be passed from an infected mother to her newborn baby.
+These infections can be passed from one infected partner to another.
+Some can even be passed from an pregnant person to a newborn baby.

 It is not usually possible to tell if someone has an STI because many of them are “silent” infections; many people who have an STI don’t even know themselves that they have it!
 Your risk of STIs is based not only on your present or past partners, but also on all of the present and past partners of those partners.
 It’s no wonder they get passed around so much!